Codependency refers to a psychological construct involving an unhealthy relationship that people might share with those closest to them.

 In fact, having a codependent parent can lead a child to codependency as well.

 This is because of the tendency that people who have been “parentified” as children are more likely to be codependent (Wells et al., 1999).
 The concept of parentification refers to “the reversal of the parent-child role,” or when a child is forced to serve in a parental or care-taking role towards their own parent.

 This is usually because of the parent not having had their own developmental needs met while they were growing up.

 Since these codependent children grow up not having their developmental needs met either, this can create a cycle of codependency passed down from generation to generation.

-This is one of the ways that codependency can be especially tricky – often people with these tendencies believe they are being helpful, or that their actions are necessary for the other person in the relationship.
+This is one way that codependency can be especially tricky – often people with these tendencies believe they are being helpful or that their actions are necessary for the other person in the relationship.

 The most effective treatment for codependency is therapy, whether group or individual, to understand the ways in which someone feels they must care-take for another’s emotional state.